Regular push up

 - ×

-Craning the neck instead of a neutral head position.
+Craning the neck instead of keeping a neutral head position.